pranjal7842/ReceiptAnalyzer/readme.md

 ## API Details
 API uses Swagger-UI to visualize and interact with the API’s resources.
-API is deployed on DigitalOcean and can be accessed by [Swagger UI](http://68.183.137.125:8888/api/) link.
+API is deployed on Digital Ocean and can be accessed by [Swagger UI](http://68.183.137.125:8888/api/) link.
 To test the API:
  - Scan the receipt as a JPG file
  - Upload the scanned file using Swagger-UI
  - View the analysis result in JSON format